Salivary Gland Cancer

 The exact cause of most salivary gland cancers is unknown.
-Salivary gland tumors can occur in any salivary gland located in or near the mouth.
+Salivary gland tumors can occur in any salivary gland located in or near your mouth.
 Most commonly, tumors occur in the three major salivary glands.
-These include the:
+These include your:

-- Submandibular glands (in the floor of the mouth)
+- Sublingual glands (along the floor of your mouth).

 Salivary gland cancer also occurs within the microscopic minor salivary glands.
-These glands are within the roof or floor of the mouth, the lining of the tongue and lips, and inside the cheeks, sinuses, nose and voice box.
-Salivary gland tumors may be benign or malignant (cancer).
-Benign tumors generally grow slowly and are not likely to spread to other tissues.
-About 50 percent of all salivary gland tumors are noncancerous.
-However, some salivary gland tumors are malignant and may spread to other areas of the body.
+These glands are within the roof or floor of your mouth, the lining of your tongue and lips, and the inside of your cheeks, sinuses, nose and voice box.
+Tumors rarely form in minor salivary glands, but most that do are malignant.

 What are the symptoms of salivary gland cancer?

-A small number of people with salivary gland cancer have no symptoms.
+A small number of people with salivary gland cancer don’t have symptoms.
 In most cases, salivary gland cancer causes a painless lump on a salivary gland.

-If a salivary gland tumor is malignant, you are more likely to experience other symptoms, including:
+If you have a malignant salivary gland tumor, you’re more likely to experience other symptoms, including:

-- Weakness or numbness in the face, neck, jaw or mouth
+- Weakness or numbness in your face, neck, jaw or mouth.

-- Persistent pain in the face, neck, jaw or mouth
+- Persistent pain in your face, neck, jaw or mouth.

 Diagnosis and Tests